Skip to main content

 Run this command:

-claude mcp add gopherhole -e GOPHERHOLE_API_KEY=gph_your_api_key_here -- npx @gopherhole/mcp@latest
+claude mcp add gopherhole -- npx @gopherhole/mcp@latest

 To verify it's configured: